LandRegistry/conceptual-services/README.md

 Conceptual Services - screenshots and brief notes
 ================

-Browse screenshots of conceptual services, for land and property services
+Browse screenshots of conceptual services, for land and property services, or services that use land and proerty data

 You can view different sets of screenshots for each exemplar, zoom in and out of them or step through them in order.